2qx/vermont.cool/teaparty/README.md

 <img src="./teaparty.png">

-## A sweet trifecta for better drink sales.
+## A sweet trifecta for better drink sales

 Alcoholic beverages with added caffeine were banned in 2010, because they were so dangerous they were killing their customer base.